ideepu/python-coverage-comment/README.md

 - `BRANCH_COVERAGE`: Show branch coverage in the report.
 Default is False.
 - `SKIP_COVERAGE`: Skip coverage reporting as github comment and generate only annotaions.
 Default is False.
 - `ANNOTATIONS_DATA_BRANCH`: The branch to store the annotations.
 Read more about this [here](./docs/annotations.md).
 - `ANNOTATIONS_OUTPUT_PATH`: The path where the annotaions should be stored.
-Should be a .json file.
+Should be a path to folder.
 - `ANNOTATE_MISSING_LINES`: Whether to annotate missing lines in the coverage report.
 Default is False.
-- `ANNOTATION_TYPE`: The type of annotation to use for missing lines.
+- `ANNOTATION_TYPE`: The type of annotation to use for missing lines. 'notice' or 'warning' or 'error'.
 Default is 'warning'.
 - `MAX_FILES_IN_COMMENT`: The maximum number of files to include in the coverage report comment.
 Default is 25.
 - `COMPLETE_PROJECT_REPORT`: Whether to include the complete project coverage report in the comment.
 Default is False.
 - `COVERAGE_REPORT_URL`: URL of the full coverage report to mention in the comment.